Oh, look at all those beautiful zinnias!

 Right on the bottom side of a perfectly regular pine cone?

 Such an easy and pretty craft.

-All you need is acrylic craft paint and a brush, and you'll be well on your way to a perfect bouquet of zinnias.
+All you need is standard acrylic craft paint of your choice, a medium to large brush and you'll be well on your way to a perfect bouquet of zinnias.

-They sit perfectly in a bowl, those wonderfully tricky pine cones.
+They sit perfectly in a bowl, those wonderfully tricky pine cone bottoms.